Google's dominance in Australia's online advertising harms companies-regulators | ExBulletin

 Byron Kay

-SYDNEY (Reuters)-Google dominates Australia’s online advertising market, harming publishers, advertisers, and ultimately consumers, the country’s antitrust regulators said.
-Called for new rules to curb giants.
+Sydney (Reuters)-Google dominates Australia’s online advertising market, harming publishers, advertisers and ultimately consumers, said the country’s antitrust regulators said Big Tech Called for new rules to curb giants.

-More than 90% of clicks on ads traded through Australia’s “Adtech” supply chain passed at least one Google service in 2020, according to a report by the Australian Competitive Consumer Commission (ACCC) released Tuesday. … apparently …
+More than 90% of ad clicks traded through Australia’s ad tech supply chain will be at least one service owned by the Alphabet Inc unit in 2020, according to a report by the Australian Competition & Consumer Commission (ACCC) released Tuesday.
+It is said that it passed.

+Google spokesmen didn’t get comments right away.
+In a blog post published shortly before the ACCC report, Google said its advertising technology supported more than 15,000 Australian jobs and contributed $ 2.45 billion annually to the country’s economy.

-The company owned by Alphabet Inc benefits from the vast amount of Internet user data from search engines, mappings, and YouTube video streaming services, and is more transparent about how to use this information to sell ads.
-Regulators say they need to increase.
+According to ACCC, U.S. companies are benefiting from vast amounts of Internet user data from search engines, mappings, and YouTube video streaming services, and need to be more transparent about how to use this information to sell ads. there is.

 Regulators said they needed special authority to deal with the imbalance in advertiser access to consumer data.
 For example, rules that force you to separate data between business units or share data with competitors.

-The Adtech report is part of an extensive survey of online platforms by ACCC, and earlier this year Google will withdraw its core services from the country over legislation that forces payments for media content that drives traffic to websites.
-I threatened.
+The Advertising Technology Report is part of an extensive survey of online platforms by ACCC, and earlier this year Google will withdraw its core services from the country by legislation that forces payments for media content that drives traffic to websites.
+Said there is a possibility.

+Since then, Google has announced content payment transactions with most of Australia’s largest media, as well as social media giant Facebook Inc, which cut news feeds domestically in the days before the law was passed.

+Treasury Secretary Josh Frydenberg, who commissioned the report, said in a statement that the government would consider the report’s findings and recommendations.

 (Report by Byron Kaye; edited by Muralikumar Anantharaman and Christopher Cushing)